EmmanLijesta/markdown-to-html-in-python/README.md

 print(my_markdown.md_data)
 ```

 That's about it!
 It's not yet perfect, depending on how you use it, there might be bugs.
 But, so far it works with my website.
+Also, use CSS to adjust the HTML output.